Ruin0x11/modding-opennefia-by-example/src/en/items.md

    has_random_name = true,
    color = "Random",

-   has_charge = true,
+   -- Indicates that this item can be recharged. has_charge = true,

-   charge_level = 12,
+   -- Controls the number of charges - higher means more charges. charge_level = 12,

-   on_init_params = function(self)
+   -- Set the number of charges when this item is generated. on_init_params = function(self)
       self.charges = 12 + Rand.rnd(12) - Rand.rnd(12)
    end,